-Joint multiple CU audits are not uncommon.
-For example, a hotel and restaurant could be owned by one company and share a site with a golf course under different ownership.
-Another example is a separately owned restaurant within a hotel.
-In these cases, both companies receive their own independent report, possibly with some common or similar sections.
-Some observations may also be common, such as those relating to a shared lunchroom or staff parking, but most will be unique to each report.
+Affiliated account multiple CU audits are not uncommon.
+For example, a hotel and restaurant could be owned by one company and share a site with a golf course under a different WorkSafeBC account.
+Another example is a restaurant within a hotel registered under a different account number.
+Some observations may be common, such as those relating to a shared lunchroom or staff parking, but many will be unique.
 It is important to note that even if a company shares some safety management with another company, each company is still ultimately responsible for their own operations (e.g., must have their own competent supervision).
 For more information on multiple CU audits, see Section 4.3.2.

-4.5.6 Joint Phased Multiple CU Audit
+4.5.6 Affiliated Account Seasonal Activity Multiple CU Audit

 This applies where one or both of the related companies have a summer and a winter season.
 An example is where one of the companies is a hotel and the other is a golf course/ski hill.
-The companies need to consider carefully whether or not to use a joint audit because if one company operates seasonally and the other operates year-round, this will require two visits per year.
-Additionally, the auditor will not be able to finish the audit until the second season of the golf/ski operation is over, significantly delaying completion of the hotel's audit.
-Alternately, the auditor could perform a simple audit of the hotel during the first of the two annual visits for the outdoor operations.
+The companies need to consider carefully whether or not to use an affiliated account audit because if one company operates seasonally and the other operates year-round, this may require two samplings during maintenance years.
+Additionally, the internal auditor will not be able to finish the audit until the second season of the golf/ski operation is sampled, potentially delaying completion of the hotel's audit.
+Alternatively, the internal auditor could perform a simple audit of the hotel during the first of the two samplings for the outdoor operations.